h41stur/MoP/README.md

 		alias <alias>: set an alias to an agent when one that agent is selected.

+		build <name>: build Linux and Windows agents and put them on a File Server at http(s)://server/downloads/ (default name "agent").

 		help: show this help.

 		show agents: list the active agents to interact.